 Consumers love live video content.

-Compared to a pre-recorded video, people watch live streams three times longer, which means they’re engaged.
+People watch live streams three times longer than a pre-recorded video, which means they’re engaged.

 Think of your stream as a television show.